 Preventing breaches to your organization isn’t easy, said cybersecurity expert Dr. Paras Arora in a recent Simplilearn webinar.
 On the other hand, breaching an organization isn’t that hard.

 The silver lining to this conundrum is that as hackers attempt to wreak expensive, debilitating cyber mischief, the opportunities in cyber security careers are expanding.

-Arora, who manages Azure cloud engineering at Microsoft, spoke about emerging trends in cybersecurity for 2023, and how these will increase opportunities for aspiring professionals interesting in pursuing a cybersecurity career.
+Arora, who manages Azure cloud engineering at Microsoft, spoke about emerging trends in cybersecurity for 2024, and how these will increase opportunities for aspiring professionals interested in pursuing a cybersecurity career.
 Paras also served as director of cybersecurity with PricewaterhouseCoopersin India.
 With over 13 years of experience, he has helped organizations build safe and secure environments for business operations.

 The Exposure of Digital Transformation